marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/agentgateway/README.md

 * Create a local Kubernetes cluster
 * Install the Gateway API CRDs
 * Example models, either in cluster or external (OpenAI, Anthropic, Gemini)
-* Have Domains for our traffic
-* Have TLS certificates

 This will allow us access to the Gateway API so we can go ahead and deploy a Gateway API controller to use. </br